Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/debug_by_vscode.md

 ./bin/clangd: /lib64/libc.so.6: version `GLIBC_2.18' not found (required by ./bin/clangd)
 ```

-We can download the older version of clangd.
+We can download the older version of clangd (The recommended version of this article is 9.0.0).
 Older version of clangd is available on [LLVM official site](https://releases.llvm.org/download.html).
 Download the LLVM tools package with clangd inside.